Filter Definitions

 This track features sessions on current and proposed government strategies, policies, legislation and standards that could shape the direction of emerging technologies, cyberthreat intelligence sharing, industry standards and security compliance requirements for years to come.

-This track explores the cascading security requirements of the extended enterprise and the classification, tracking, and protection of data.
-It covers data protection regulations, DLP and threats to sensitive data, and emerging trends in software supply chain security as well as vendor and partner SLAs, supply chain mapping, continuous enforcement, and how to future-proof vendor contracts and risk assessments for evolving requirements.
+This dedicated track explores both the privacy and the security of personal data as well as the cascading security requirements of the extended enterprise and the classification, tracking, and protection of data.
+It covers data protection regulations, DLP and threats to sensitive data, and emerging trends.

 Security Mashup